igormironchik/args-parser/README.md

 your project, and sure you can use `${Args_INCLUDE_DIRECTORIES}` in your CMake scripts.

-What does `build.rb` file for?

- * `build.rb` is Ruby program for building Args, this is project file for Mxx_ru build system.
-In most cases this file is not necessary and can be simply ignored.
-Long time ago I used Mxx_ru as build system in my projects and this file is just because of historical reasons.
-In the subdirectories you can find different Ruby scripts, like `prj.rb`, these files are project files for corresponding subprojects (examples/tests) for Mxx_ru build system.

 What does `runtests.rb` file for?

  * `runtests.rb` is simple Ruby script to launch all tests.
 This file is